Where Does the Money Come From?

 DO CBHA CLINICS AFFECT MY TAXES?

-You will see that your local property tax contributions are divided between
+You will see that your local property tax contributions are divided between these entities:

 • City of Othello

 • Local Schools